Treating Tinnitus-Induced Sleep Problems Without Medication

 Tinnitus is the sensation of hearing noise even when there isn't any present.
 People suffering from tinnitus most commonly describe it as a ringing in their ears; others describe it as a buzzing, roaring, clicking, hissing, or humming sound.
 According to the Mayo Clinic, tinnitus affects 15 to 20 percent of the population.

-Causes of tinnitus include ear injuries, exposure to loud noises, and ear and sinus infections.
+Causes of tinnitus include ear injury, exposure to loud noises, and ear and sinus infections.
 Occasionally treating this condition is as simple as seeing your doctor and removing ear wax or a cyst.

 Researchers at Harvard-affiliated Massachusetts Eye and Ear have hypothesized that tinnitus is actually caused by hearing loss.
 Director of the Lauer Tinnitus Research Center at Massachusetts Eye and Ear Dr. Daniel Polley says the auditory nerve that connects the ear to the brain starts to fray, which causes hearing loss.
 "In some people, the brain tries to compensate for this loss of input by turning up internal volume.
 The sensitivity knobs are turned up and now tuned into background sounds in the brain, the same way a microphone picks up the sound of itself when it's too close to a speaker."